ktrnka/mars-express/notes.md

 RF.
 Running adaboost on linear regression did very poorly.
 Neural networks appear to generalize extremely well but have NaN problems, likely due to training for mse/mae.

-Linear regression notes
+## Linear regression notes

--Sometimes when I add rolling means it overfits and has enormous MSE like 10k.
+* Sometimes when I add rolling means it overfits and has enormous MSE like 10k.
 When I sampled the rolling means as ints that fixed it.
 This problem was even more apparent with some of the LR variants like PassiveAggressiveRegressor and LARS

-Bagged linear regression notes
+## Bagged linear regression notes

--sklearn bagging wrapper doesn't support multivariate.
+* sklearn bagging wrapper doesn't support multivariate.
 Initially I used the multivariate wrapper around bagging around LR but it was slow.
 About 10x speedup by writing my own multivariate bagging wrapper.
--At first I would set a fixed number of features but when using PCA that broke cause the features were reduced so now I'm lazy and just say 80% or so.
+* At first I would set a fixed number of features but when using PCA that broke cause the features were reduced so now I'm lazy and just say 80% or so.
--Number of samples isn't that useful; tuning prefers high values close to 100%.
+* Number of samples isn't that useful; tuning prefers high values close to 100%.
 It'd probably prefer 100% but I'm using a distribution in the random seach
--Bumping up from 10 to 30 estimators didn't do much but seems a little more stable -Overall it fluctuates a bit
+* Bumping up from 10 to 30 estimators didn't do much but seems a little more stable
+* Overall it fluctuates a bit
--Tried a variation where I train the first 1/3 of estimators then compute feature importances then use those feature importances to weight the feature sampling in the remaining 2/3.
+* Tried a variation where I train the first 1/3 of estimators then compute feature importances then use those feature importances to weight the feature sampling in the remaining 2/3.
 This was consistently worse even when I tried things other than mean of the per-estimator importances.
 There were many variations because I have a feature importance vector per estimator and per output.
 So I tried a mean over the outputs and min over the estimators and also tried max over outputs